Support » Pololu Zumo Shield for Arduino User’s Guide »

 After you install the ZumoShield library, you can learn more about it by trying the included example sketches and by reading the Zumo Shield Arduino library documentation.

-The Zumo Shield Libraries include the following:
+The Zumo Shield Arduino library includes the following parts:

 If you accidentally soldered a motor to the Zumo Shield backwards (opposite the orientation indicated in the assembly instructions), you can simply call

-The ZumoBuzzer library provides functions that allow various sounds to be played on the buzzer of the Zumo Shield, from simple beeps to complex tunes.
+ZumoBuzzer provides functions that allow various sounds to be played on the buzzer of the Zumo Shield, from simple beeps to complex tunes.
 (See Section 3 for more details about the buzzer and Section 3.c for an explanation of the buzzer control jumper settings.)

-This library, which can also be found in the qtr-sensors-arduino repository, is a general library for interfacing with Pololu QTR reflectance sensors.
+QTRSensors interfaces with Pololu QTR reflectance sensors.
 Since the Zumo reflectance sensor array has the same interface as the QTR RC reflectance sensors, the ZumoReflectanceSensorArray library uses QTRSensors to read the sensor array.